 Our favorite animal was the baby monkeys that were playing and copying mom.
 We enjoyed talking to the Parakeets and watching them interact with each other.
 We learned bout which animals Lewis and Clark encountered on their journey west, watched as they feed many of the birds, and had a good laugh as a camel tried to scare off the lawnmower.

 We gave this zoo three popcorn out of five popcorns.
-This was a very small zoo but we got in for free because of our reciprocal zoo pass from Boonshaft museum.
+This was a very small zoo but we got in for free because of our reciprocal zoo pass from the Boonshaft museum.
 A lot of the animals were not out and the train and the restaurants were not open because of the time of year.
-There were probably 20 people in the whole zoo, weather was great and price was right, clean and they were working on expanding.
+There were probably 20 people in the whole zoo, the weather was great and the price was right and clean and they were working on expanding.

-We also found that there is a huge park, which we think was free with a farris wheel and huge slide right next door (it was also closed).
-There are several playground right out side the zoo that you could play on and a huge grass area for kids to run around.
+We also found that there is a huge park, which we think was free with a Ferris wheel and huge slide right next door (it was also closed).
+There are several playgrounds right outside the zoo that you could play on and a huge grass area for kids to run around.